 What to do if you suspect lead poisoning in your domesticated pets

-On Monday, December 14, Flint Mayor Karen Weaver issued a state of emergency regarding the levels of lead in the city’s water.
 While the concerns regarding human health are first and foremost, some pet owners are also concerned about their animals and the levels of lead to which they may have been exposed by drinking the same contaminated water.
+In addition, unhealthy amounts of lead may be found in sources such as lead paint, golf balls, bullets, sinkers and improperly glazed pet bowls.

 Animals, just like people, can absorb lead into their bodies through various environmental factors.
 According to Merck Animal Health, this can include drinking water, exposure to lead based paints, linoleum, grease, lead weights, lead shot and contaminated foliage growing near smelters and/or along roadsides.
 The degree of retention and absorption is dependent upon several factors and will vary between animal species.
 To learn more about lead poisoning in animals, view the Merck Veterinary Manual.